-When you are done adding the variants specific informations, simply hit the save button
+When you are done adding the variants specific information, simply hit the save button

 If you have specific images for each variant combinations:

-You will then be able to drag and drop a specific image for each of your variants as well as editing their informations.
+You will then be able to drag and drop a specific image for each of your variants as well as editing their information.